MoserMichael/my-notes/dev-gotchas.md

 This is a log, here I am listing the gotchas that I stepped upon as a developer.
 Maybe someone will find this to be of any use, at least it is useful to me, so as not to step onto the same rake twice; Some of the fun in programming is to have your assumptions invalidated; this is not just a cause for grieve, it is an opportunity to re-examine your assumptions, which is a good thing.

 (should have started a log like this ages ago.
 Writing stuff down helps with clarifying subject matters)

+I also got another blog for [stuff that i used to post on twitter](https://github.com/MoserMichael/my-notes/blob/master/dev-blog.md)

 ---07/05/23 16:01:46----------------------

-have come across Mr. [Avva](https://avva.livejournal.com).
+Have come across Mr. [Avva](https://avva.livejournal.com).
 I got the impression that he is kind of asking directly for my feedback - however it turns out, that he is quietly removing all of my comments to his 'blog'.

 - somehow it touched me, that even the owner of a nasty little blog is playing politics (apparently they all do that)
 - the owner of big platforms are always in control of who is seeing the scribble (if you pay Elon Musk then he is more likely to show your comment - the blue tick gives 'Prioritized rankings in conversations and search' see https://help.twitter.com/en/using-twitter/twitter-blue )